Zaâma d'Banlieue: Geographical expansion

 Emphasis steadily increased on an approach and form of operation that encouraged individual spontaneity and individually-initiated forms of organization.
 This is reflected in the collective's increased efforts for establishing collective apartments, which would allow to develop alternative modes of social organization to the family and the State, and particularly to take care of girls on the loose.

 Thematic reorientations

-Between 1981 to 1984, the Minguettes' mobilization, as well as violent deaths of youth with Maghreb backgrounds in France, impacted on the orientations of Zaâma d'Banlieue's activism.
+Between 1981 and 1984, the Minguettes' mobilization, as well as violent deaths of youth with Maghreb backgrounds in France, impacted on the orientations of Zaâma d'Banlieue's activism.